Tripods and Rod Rests

 Sand spikes are useful when fishing on sandy beaches.

+Some anglers fishing from sandy/shingle beaches use a sand spike rather than a tripod.
+As the name implies this is a device which is made up of a spiked bottom section and an upper section which can hold a fishing rod.
+The spiked bottom section is driven into the ground and then the fishing rod is either placed or clipped into the upper section.
+Sand spikes have the advantage of being lighter and easier to carry than full-sized tripods.
 However, there are a number of disadvantages with sand spikes with the most prominent being that sand spikes will only work on sandy, shingle or muddy fishing marks.
 Indeed, even these surfaces can fail to keep a sand spike upright if the sand or shingle is too loose.
 It is important that sand spikes are large enough for sea fishing (around three feet in length or larger) to ensure that enough of the spike can be driven into the ground to provide a stable hold in the sand.
 Longer continental rods – which can be up to 16ft – may prove too large for sand spikes.
 Another disadvantage of sand spikes they also lack the additional extras such as somewhere to store rigs and a bait bucket which tripods have.
 Despite the drawbacks, many anglers fishing from sandy beaches and similar marks prefer to use sand spikes to tripods, especially if they are travelling light and taking a minimum of tackle with them.
-Shakespeare Saltwater Sand Spike to view the range of sand spikes available on Amazon.

 Rod Rail Holders